Myles-Mundy/Project-01/README.md

 # Project-01

-# Your Name
+# Myles Mundy

-# Your Github username
+# Myles-Mundy

-# List the things you added for points
+# changed the way descriptions worked for a room while waiting, added severall more rooms and endings.